The Emergency Clinic: Organization & Management

 Handling resources, staff & clients in austere or post-disaster conditions.

-This 6 week course is available a la carte or a part of the complete Emergent Responder program.
-If you are interested in certification, The Emergent Responder program does have co-requisites for completion and certification listed on our website here.
+Pre-requisites: This 12- week program is available a la carte or a part of the complete Emergent Responder program.
+If you are interested in certification, click here to see full requirements for the program.
+This course is open to all students.
+The Emergent Responder program does have co-requisites for completion and certification listed on our website here.

 To register with cash, money order or check, please send us an email at:

-What is in this 6 week course?
+What is in this 12-week course?
 THE EMERGENCY CLINIC: ORGANIZATION & MANAGEMENT.

 * * *